GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 If you successfully perform a sneak attack against a foe, roll a d12 and add your heroism.
 For a number of rounds equal to the result, anytime a creature makes an attack against that foe- they may modify the wound result by 2 steps.

 ### 4) Pinpoint Strike
 When you perform an attack, before rolling the attack, you may use your reaction to grant yourself up to a -4 penalty to the attack.
 For each point of penalty, if the attack is successful, you gain a +3 bonus for the purposes of determining if it is a critcal hit and may modify the rolled wound by one step.
-If you were not detected by the foe, you may roll your sneak attack die and add that as an additional bonus for the purposes if determining if it is a critical hit.
+If you were not detected by the foe, and took at least a -2 penalty this way,you may roll your sneak attack die and add that as an additional bonus for the purposes if determining if it is a critical hit.

 ### 6) Culling Blow
 When you attack a creature afflicted by a Fell Hand, you may choose to modify the wound result by an additional 2 steps.